 None of the rest of Team Gringo were especially bright or chipper, but I don’t think any of us dreaded the day itself.
 We just wished we had more energy to give to it.
 As for me, though, I needed not only more energy but also a better attitude.
 I was a right cranky man, for no real reason, and it seemed like everything was irritating me.
 That attitude, unfortunately followed me all the way to the clinic site.

-In the Pharmacy, we had a little downtime before patients began showing up so we bagged more and more medicine.
+In the pharmacy, we had a little down time before patients began showing up so we bagged more and more medicine.
 We could hardly keep up with the demand for vitamins the day before, so that was a primary goal for pre-bagging.
 For much of the day, whenever any of us had a spare moment, we bagged vitamins.
 Unfortunately, it was difficult for any of us to do this without taking up valuable counter space and generally getting in the way.
-And you could only bag meds for so long before the swell of patients seeking their prescriptions filled called you away to help with the filling, leaving a mess behind from the stuff you were bagging before, clogging the counters and other spaces.
+And you could only bag meds for so long before the swell of patients with prescriptions called you away to help with the filling, leaving a mess behind from the stuff you were bagging before, clogging the counters and other spaces.
 I began to get growly—never a good sign.